PetterTech/blog/content/posts/2015-10-15-ucsd-mapping-emc-vnx-luns-to-an-esxi-cluster.md

 [<img decoding="async" loading="lazy" class="alignnone size-full wp-image-760" src="http://4.234.145.218/wp-content/uploads/2015/10/2015-10-15_14-47-52.png" alt="2015-10-15_14-47-52" width="1004" height="654" />][5]

-And that&#8217;s really all there is to it.
+And that's really all there is to it.
 If you want to download my example workflow, you can do so here: <http://4.234.145.218/wp-content/uploads/2015/10/mapVNXLunToESXiCluster.zip>

 &nbsp;